evanwill/clean-your-data/index.md

 ![openrefine](images/refinegem.jpg)

-# Clean Your Data: Introducing OpenRefine
+# Clean Your Data: Getting Started with OpenRefine

 > Before analysis comes the messy work of evaluating, cleaning, and transforming data.
 This hands on workshop will introduce a free power tool to get the job done: [OpenRefine](http://openrefine.org/index.html).
 We will install Refine, create a project, and get oriented to the many features for exploring and transforming tabular data.
 Intended for: students, faculty, and staff with an interest in cleaning, transforming, and working with diverse data sources.
 No experience necessary.